lukask0ch/pi_tft/readme.md

 # tft_st7735

 ## About
-Library for the Raspberry Pi to display some stuff on a 1,8" TFT.
+Library for the Raspberry Pi and a 1,77" TFT Display.
 Released under the LGPL license.

 This library provides basic functions to initialize the ST7735 Controller and draw text, lines and circles